shalvah/burns/README.md

 })
 ```

-> ⚠To use the `pusher` broadcaster, you need to install the Pusher Node.js SDK: `npm install pusher`
+> ⚠ To use the `pusher` broadcaster, you need to install the Pusher Node.js SDK: `npm install pusher`

 Then register the `orderStatusUpdated` using the "advanced" configuration format: